lz-asia/oChai/README.md

 Through its integration with LayerZero's OFT, oChai facilitates seamless cross-chain asset transfers, providing users with the opportunity to move their assets between Ethereum and other supported chains.
 This significantly expands the potential uses and liquidity of oChai tokens.

+## Wrapper Functions

+For added convenience, the oChai contract includes wrapper functions `depositAndSendFrom` and `mintAndSendFrom`.
+These allow users to mint oChai tokens and send them to a different chain in a single operation, greatly simplifying the process.

 ## How to Use oChai

 Using oChai tokens is as straightforward as using any ERC4626 token: